Rethinking China with Louise Edwards

-China Matters is pleased to host “Rethinking China” with Stan Grant on 26 May at the Museum of Sydney.
+China Matters is pleased to host “Rethinking China” with Professor Louise Edwards on 30 June at PwC Australia.

 Our 2021 in-person Sydney Lecture Series: Rethinking China features speakers of diverse expertise and background with the aim to inject breadth and depth into the public discussion about the People’s Republic of China (PRC).

-Stan, who spent close to a decade reporting from Hong Kong and Beijing, will describe how he sees China, why he sees China the way he does, and on that basis share his thoughts on what Australia’s approach to the PRC should be.
+Louise, a respected author and academic of Chinese history, will describe how she sees China, why she sees China the way she does, and on that basis shared her thoughts on what Australia’s approach to the PRC should be.

 Drinks and canapés will follow the lecture.